tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   linear_predictor = linear.deploy(initial_instance_count=1, instance_type="ml.t2.medium")
   ```

-**Important Note:** Explain to students that this step may take up to 8 minutes, it may take less time with an instance type with more computing power, but by doing date, we may incur in additional costs beyond the limits of the free tier offer.
+**Important Note:** Explain to students that this step may take up to 8 minutes, it may take less time with an instance type with more computing power, but by doing date, we may incur additional costs beyond the limits of the free tier offer.
 If you are running out of time in this activity, open the solved version of the notebook and continue the demo by dry-walking through the code.

 * Some configurations should be made to specify the type of data files that are going to be used and to define how the data is going to be serialized and deserialized.